Price

 Clinical requirements

 Clinical practice requirements mean that learners must also complete placements in clinical settings.
-Placement locations will be discussed during the enrolment process, but are only available in the South Island for our 2025 intake.
+Placement locations will be discussed during the enrolment process.

 Course requirements